-Staff Members will:
+Staff Members and/or Catholic School Council Members will:

-• Prepare a fundraising report for minor fundraising activities benefitting a school department, club and/or sports team and will be approved by the Principal.
+• Prepare a fundraising report for fundraising activities benefitting the whole school, a school department, club, and/or sports team and will be approved by the principal.

 All school fundraising activities will generate a fundraising report.
 Fundraising reports will be shared with the designated secretary with finance duties and will be available for review by Board staff and internal and external auditors.